jfrome1/NTW2029/src/content/docs/course-ntw2029/exercises/e02-explain-something.md

 > Understanding how to style text in Markdown is essential for creating clear and visually appealing documents, especially for web content.
 By mastering these basic formatting techniques, students can enhance the readability and effectiveness of their writing, ensuring that their key points stand out to readers.
 Markdown's simplicity and efficiency make it a valuable tool for anyone involved in digital writing and publishing.

 This output is an improvement, but it gives too many contextual details, which might confuse my reader.
 It also seemed long, so I asked for a word count, and it was 467 words!
 The GAI forgot about the word limit after just a few prompts.
 At this point, I decided it would be easier to revise the text myself, rather than trying to get the GAI to revise it further, so I heavily revised the above text manually to produce the example I provided above.

-# :x scope

-Some examples:

-- how to teach a dog to roll over
-- how to make a stir fry with bok choy and mushrooms
-- how to calibrate a home 3D printer
-- how to tune up brakes on a bicycle
-- how to mix colors when painting with watercolor